 Example | A distracted driver causing a car accident | A surgeon performing a surgery on the wrong body part |

-There may also be other differences between a case based on negligent conduct and one based on a professional’s malpractice.
-Some of these other differences may include:
+There may also be other differences between cases based on negligent conduct and professional malpractice with regard to:

 - a shorter statute of limitations for malpractice claims,